1. Overview

 |

-Don’t connect BunHMI with RS-232 interface.
-This will cause damage of BunHMI display, and not recoverable. |
+Do not connect BunHMI to an RS-232 interface.
+This will cause irreversible damage to the BunHMI display. |

 -